Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2006

-Elizabeth Tank, grad student in the lab of Heather True-Krob
+Elizabeth Tank, graduate student in the lab of Heather True-Krob

 “PrP Repeat Expansions Confers Enhanced Structural Variability”

-Elizabeth Tank, grad student in the lab of Heather True-Krob
+Elizabeth Tank, graduate student in the lab of Heather True-Krob

 “PrP Repeat Expansions Confers Enhanced Structural Variability”